Exams, Deadlines and Admittance

 For repetition exams for courses from biochemistry, chemistry and pharmacy, registration in KSL is usually open as of the beginning of the spring semester.
 For repetition exams that take place in August/September, registration is usually possible as of mid-June.

-Number of repetition possibilities: a failed exam can be repeted once.
+Number of repetition possibilities: A failed exam can be repeted once.
 Passed exams cannot be repeted.

-ATTENTION: The DCB has a rule that repetition exams are only available to students that failed the first exam or were sick, in the military service or had another parallel exam on the first date.
+ATTENTION: The DCBP has a rule that repetition exams are only available to students that failed the first exam or were sick, in the military service or had another parallel exam on the first date.
 Therefore, it will be verified that the registration for the repetition exam is made based on one of these reasons.
 It might be that you are asked to show prove that you could not participate on the first date.
 This is why you have to register always for the first exam date for courses from biochemistry, chemistry, pharmacy and biology.

-Compensation possibilities: Failed grades can be compensated within a module.
+Failed grades can be compensated within a module.
 A module is passed if the average is at least 4.0 after compensation.
 In the first year of study, the number of failed grades is limited to 3.
 In year two and three no limit of falied grades exists.
 Just make sure the module is passed after compensation.The module allocation can be seen on the appendixes' of the study plans (on the factsheets).

-Viewing of exams: Within 30 days after the grade has been published, you can ask the lecturer of the relevant exam to view your own work.
+Within 30 days after the grade has been published, you can ask the lecturer of the relevant exam to view your own work.

-Plagiarism: Please study the leaflet and directives in regards to plagiarism under the following link and observe these rules.
+Please study the leaflet and directives in regards to plagiarism under the following link and observe these rules.
 These rules must be followed for all written assignments including bachelor- and master thesis, dissertations as well as graded reports.
 Failure to do so will have consequences.
 Guidelines Plagiarism

 The exam dates for the various study programs can be found under the menu point "exam schedules" on the factsheets of each study program.